akrayvo/riot-gallery-viewer/README.md

 By default, the program uses Material Icons hosted by Google to make the **previous**, **next**, and **close** buttons look nicer.

 If **useMaterialIcons** is set to true (default), the program checks if they are available and will automatically load them.
-If the icons have not loaded yet, or if **useMaterialIcons** is set to false, text is used for the buttons (ex: the letter "x" on the close button)
+If the icons have not loaded yet or if **useMaterialIcons** is set to false, text is used for the buttons (ex: the letter "x" on the close button)

 Material Icons can be removed by setting **useMaterialIcons** to false
 ```